 Preface

 Now more than ever, particle physics is an international, even global, endeavor.
 The experiments needed to address the most profound questions of our field often require resources and cooperation at a global scale and can take more than a decade to design and build.
-We found the scope of our charge and the responsibility it represented humbling.
+We found the scope of our charge and the responsibility it represents humbling.
 Throughout our deliberations, we were aware that the impact of our recommendations would be felt past the end of the next decade and beyond the borders of the US particle physics program.
 The recommended program reflects the consensus of the panel.

 The enthusiasm and engagement of early career participants, both in the planning process and in recent town halls, has been truly inspiring.
 They are the future leaders who will bring to life the goals and aspirations outlined in this report.

-We strove to carefully craft a balanced program in terms of scientific focus, project timescales, and the interplay between ongoing initiatives and the innovation essential for the future.
+We strove to craft a balanced program in terms of scientific focus, project timescales, and the interplay between ongoing initiatives and the innovation essential for the future.
 Adhering to fiscal constraints means that not every ambitious endeavor can be immediately realized.
 Agile, adaptable, and forward-looking projects are essential to the balance.
 Sustained progress over the next decade requires enhanced investment in research, theoretical frameworks, critical infrastructure, and emerging technologies.
 Also crucial is the commitment to build a respectful and inclusive community.
 We hope the resulting program enables early career researchers to spearhead progress and shape the future.

-We are excited to present this vision for US particle physics, one that builds on recent investments and successes, while opening pathways to innovation and discovery in the quest to explore the quantum universe.
+We are excited to present our vision for US particle physics, one that builds on recent investments and successes, while opening pathways to innovation and discovery in the quest to explore the quantum universe.

 Respectfully submitted,